-During the same period, up to 10 Nemours primary care physicians will be enrolled in the Resource for Advancing Children's Health (REACH) Institute's Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program.
+During the same period, up to 10 Nemours primary care physicians will be enrolled in the REsource for Advancing Children's Health (REACH) Institute's Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program.
 Led by national leaders in child psychiatry, psychology and pediatrics, REACH trains pediatricians (as well as other professionals, advocates and parents) in the most effective therapies, from psychotherapy to pharmacology.
 The mini-fellowship will be a three-day program with a six-month, case-based distance learning follow-up.
 The metrics to measure success in this work are in the table below.

-Enhance workforce development by increasing provider knowledge of evidence-based diagnosis and treatment including medication protocols.
+Enhance workforce development by increasing provider knowledge of evidence-based diagnosis and treatment, including medication protocols.

-- Complete two free workshops for community mental health providers (75 for each workshop) in the five-county area. - Develop follow-up consultation program for providers to complete monthly consultations for six months post-workshop. - Nemours to sponsor 10 Nemours primary care providers in The REACH Institute Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program (three-day program with six-month case-based distance learning follow-up). - REACH fellowship graduates will complete behavioral health-focused appointments within the primary care setting by 2019 year-end.
+- Hold two free workshops for community mental health providers (75 for each workshop) in the five-county area.
+Workshops have been scheduled for 2018. - Develop follow-up consultation program for providers to complete monthly consultations for six months post-workshop. - " A pre- and post-knowledge assessment will be utilized for follow-up consultation for providers.
+The assessment will involve a workshop-specific content check as well as information about use of evidence-based practices both pre- and post-workshop. - Sponsor 10 Nemours primary care providers in the REACH Institute's Patient-Centered Mental Health in Pediatric Primary Care minifellowship program (three-day program with six-month case-based distance learning follow-up). - " Course offerings for the REACH Institute's Patient-Centered Mental Health in Pediatric Primary Care mini-fellowship program will begin in 2018. - Support REACH fellowship graduates as they complete behavioral health-focused appointments within the primary care setting by the end of 2019. - " Progress toward this goal will be reported on in 2019, once providers have graduated from the REACH fellowship.